 Samuel is a commercially minded lawyer who believes in taking the initiative, being responsive and adopting an astute, solutions based approach.
 He communicates in a clear and straightforward manner to attain successful outcomes.
 He is ranked by Chambers Asia Pacific 2020 with clients noting his "commerciality and responsiveness" and in the Legal 500 Asia Pacific 2020 clients described him as "an exceptionally talented real estate transactions lawyer.“ Samuel was also awarded Real Estate Partner of the Year, at the 2020 Lawyers Weekly Partner awards.

 Prior to joining the firm in 2017, Samuel led the finance and commercial property team at a boutique firm in Sydney.

-- Legal 500 Asia Pacific, recognised as a Next Generation Partner for Real Estate (2021 – present)
+- Recognised by Legal 500 Asia Pacific, as a Next Generation Partner for Real Estate (2021 – present)

-- Lawyers Weekly, finalist in the Team of the Year Awards for Property (2021)
+- Finalist in the Lawyers Weekly for the Team of the Year Awards for Property (2021)

 - Australasian Law Awards, Excellence Awardee (2021)

-- Lawyers Weekly, recognised as Partner of the Year for Real Estate (2020)
+- Winner for the Lawyers Weekly Partner of the Year for Real Estate (2020)

 Samuel is a member of the organizing committee for the annual LAWSKI conference Thredbo, NSW, a not-for-profit event for the profession that also seeks to raise funds for charitable purposes.